m-ross/csi405p3/README.md

-This program served as an exercise on interfaces and abstract classes, and thus has only useless, disjointed functions.
+This program served as an exercise on interfaces and abstract classes, and thus has only pointless, disjointed functions.